bitwarden/contributing-docs/docs/getting-started/server/guide.md

 We provide a helper script which simplifies setting user secrets for all projects in the server repository.

-1. Get a template `secrets.json`.
-We need to get an initial version of `secrets.json`, which you will modify for your own secrets values.
+1. Get a `secrets.json` template so you can modify it with your own secrets values.

     <community>